-We have a new cohort of students starting their courses this coming March and one of their tasks will be to start researching artists and designers that inspire them.
-There are a number of reasons we get students to do this – which we’ll cover shortly – and for many it can be a daunting task, especially for those who haven’t done it before.
+When our new students start their new course one of their tasks will be to begin researching artists and designers that inspire them.
+There are a number of reasons we get students to do this – which we’ll cover shortly – and for many it can be a daunting task.
+Especially for those who haven’t done it before.

 We therefore wanted to provide a little inspiration, critical thinking and motivation for new students by sharing some of own favourite artists and designers with a little explanation as to why we like them so much.

 You might want to check out our Artists to follow series:

 But first, let’s start with why we ask our students to do this.

 It’s always really difficult to approach something new without looking at how the ‘experts’ are doing it.
 Whether you like an artist for their form, style, subject matter or colours, researching artists is the very best way to feel inspired and get motivated to work on your own designs.

 2. Knowledge is power

 If you’re serious about developing as an artist or crafter then your research should go beyond the requirements of the course.
 The more you know about different artists the more you’ll be tempted to branch out and try new things.

 When researching artists we ask you to highlight common concepts and themes that run through an artist’s work.
 Again this could be the colours used, the main techniques they use or the subject matter.
 From this you can really begin to study a single element to develop your own style inspired through the development of ideas and practice.